George Awada: Career

 Awada would start the 2001–02 season in Richmond, but after just two games moved to the New Orleans Brass, ECHL rivals of the Renegades.
 Awada's improvement would continue and it would prove to be his most productive season at ECHL level, comfortably breaking the 50 point barrier.
 Awada would again reach this milestone the following season, this time for the Florida Everblades.

 Awada would choose to make a significant move in the summer of 2003, flying across the Atlantic to play for the Manchester Phoenix, a then newly established organisation playing in the EIHL, the highest standard of ice hockey in the U.K. Awada quickly became a key player for the Phoenix, and scored 48 points in 52 regular season games.
 Despite making the post-season, the Phoenix organisation would be dogged by financial troubles and would be suspended in the summer of 2004.

 Despite this, Awada remained in the EIHL, signing for the Belfast Giants.
 Again he would become a fan favourite and a regular point scorer.
 Awada was eventually named club captain and lifted the EIHL league title in the 2005–06 season.

 Awada remained as Giants captain until the 2009–10 season when injury forced him out for much of the season and was replaced by Colin Shields.
 Awada retired at the end of the 2009-10 season, though returned to the Giants during the 2011–12 season to provide injury cover and played 36 games before retiring for good at the conclusion of the season.

+In September 2022, it was announced that Awada would return to the Giants as an assistant coach for the 2022-23 EIHL season.